 Freeway Landfill

 Prior to waste disposal operations commencing, the topography of the Landfill area likely varied from 696 to 705 feet MSL (Liesch, 1991).
-According to current Lidar survey data (Fugro and MDNR, 2011), the maximum elevation of the Landfill is approximately 750 feet MSL at its peak near the center of the property.
+According to current LIDAR survey data (Fugro and MDNR, 2011), the maximum elevation of the Landfill is approximately 750 feet MSL at its peak near the center of the property.
 The ground surface slopes downward in all directions to an elevation of approximately 700 feet MSL at the property limits.
-This slope is relatively gentle, generally ranging from 2% to 4%, with the exception of the east and south edges, where steeper 20-30 foot long slopes up to approximately 30% are present.
+This slope is relatively gentle, generally ranging from 2% to 4%, with the exception of the east and south edges where steeper 20-30-foot-long slopes up to approximately 30% are present.
 The ridge on the east side of the Landfill is adjacent to an intermittent surface water channel that runs north to the river, between the Landfill and Highway 35W.

-Topographically, the Transfer Station is located in a topographically depressed area at approximately 710 feet MSL.
+The Transfer Station is located in a topographically depressed area at approximately 710 feet MSL.
 Surrounding the Transfer Station to the north, south, and east is a berm feature that rises to approximately 745 feet MSL, and to the west is the access road that rises out from the station to Landfill grade of approximately 735 feet MSL.

 Geology